Adaran1337/NumberSequenceProcessing/README.md

 5. the longest sequence of consecutive numbers, which is increasing;
 6. the longest sequence of consecutive numbers, which is decreasing.

+### Project Features:
-The results are output in json or xml formats.
+- The results are output in json or xml formats.
 The format can be changed by adding header `accept:application/<desired format type>`

-A file can be passed as a path to it in a request or in binary form in a post request
+- A file can be passed as a path to it in a request or in binary form in a post request

-All operations with files are cached, which speeds up the output
+- All operations with files are cached, which speeds up the output

-Available file transfer paths:
+### Available file transfer paths:

 `<path_to_your_server>/api/` - Passing files by path